SasmithaDilshan/Machine-Learning/README.md

 # Machine-Learning
 <h1 align="center">Hi 👋, I'm Sasmitha Dilshan</h1>
-<h3 align="center">I'm an electronics enthusiast with a strong passion for robotics, UAVs (drones), and cutting-edge technology.
+<h3 align="center">I'm an electronics enthusiast with a strong passion for Electronics, Robotics, UAVs (drones), and cutting-edge technology.
 What sets me apart is my ability to quickly adapt and learn, making me a versatile contributor to projects in these fields.</h3>

-- Here are some initial ML based project using fundamentals. **Tensorflow, Cousera**
+- Here are some initial ML-based projects using fundamentals. **Tensorflow, Coursera**

 - 📫 How to reach me **dilshanekanayaka669@gmail.com**